Foot Therapy Program

 “After completing Dr. Bell’s Bean Box exercise program for 6 weeks, I don’t need my walker anymore!
 Thank you Dr. Bell.”Carla R.

-Normal aging of the skin and muscles of the feet can cause falls so Dr. Bell created this E-course to helps overcome normal aging of the feet and potentially reverse foot neuropathy.
+Normal aging of the skin and muscles of the feet can cause falls so Dr. Bell created this E-course to help overcome normal aging of the feet and potentially reverse foot neuropathy.

 In Dr. Bell’s experience treating or consulting on thousands of cases of older adults with balance problems and falls, she has discovered that impaired foot sensation and weak ankle muscles are a major contributor to unsteadiness – often unidentified – and most treatments on the market today for foot neuropathy have uncomfortable side effects, limited usefulness or short-lived results.